Flight Demonstration and Model Validation of a Prototype Variable-Altitude Venus Aerobot: Introduction

 This paper describes a \textbf{significant milestone in the technology advancement of this Venus aerial plaform}: JPL's first outdoor flights of a prototype aerobot, made from Venus-compatible materials, at atmospheric densities within the proposed flight envelope for Venus.
-Table \ref{tab:atmos} describes the demonstrated flight parameters of flight test in comparison to Venus.
+Table \ref{tab:atmos} describes the US Standard Atmosphere \cite{national1976us} that approximates the test flight conditions in comparison to the Venus atmosphere \cite{seiff1985models}.
 Balloon flight dynamics are principally driven by atmospheric density, meaning that this flight recreates a relevant environment for flight dynamics in Venus's cloud layer from 54-55~km above the surface.
 The targeted Venus temperatures are roughly $15 ^\circ$C greater than those in Nevada however, so models must be employed to take this and other environmental differences into account.
 Accordingly, a key objective for this flight was to provide validation data for our flight dynamics model FLOATS (FLight Operations and Aerobot Trajectory Simulator), which we subsequently use to predict mission trajectories and operations on Venus.
+While flights at higher altitudes (up to 62 km equivalent density) are possible with our platform, balloons must trade altitude for payload mass for a given envelope volume, and a complete characterization of the balloon dynamics for FLOATS required more payload mass than the full altitude range could support on a prototype of this scale.